Illbeblack/rsschool-cv/cv.md

 - **Phone:** +972 58 778 39 60
 - **E-mail:** ShvartsDenis@mail.ru
 - **GitHub:** [Illbeblack](https://github.com/Illbeblack)
-- **Discord:** Kelestian (@Illbeblack)
+- **Discord:** Kelestian(@Illbeblack)

 ---

 ### About me

 I started my career as a professional trumpet player.
-I have performed like solo and orchestra musican.
-I have also been a music teacher for ten years, but health problems made me think about changing my live, profession and about a job that I would have enjoyed as much as playing the trumpet.
+I have performed like solo and orchestra musician.
+I have also been a music teacher for ten years.
+But health problems made me think about changing my live, profession and about a job that I would have enjoyed as much as playing the trumpet.

 I became interested in learning Frontend Development.
 This profession interested me with its prospects, importance in the modern world, ability to create something, huge amount of public information and an incredible community.